 If your vehicle was damaged in a storm while driving or while sitting parked at your home or office, the damage will likely only be covered if you have comprehensive coverage on your auto policy.
 Alabama does not require drivers to have this coverage, only property damage and bodily injury liability.
 However, your lender might require this coverage in order to obtain financing.
 Since most policies will not cover storm damage to a vehicle, it’s a smart idea to add comprehensive coverage.

 Were you or a loved one injured in a car accident?
 The experienced Huntsville auto accident attorneys at Martin & Helms can help you recover compensation for your injuries.
 Call us at 256-539-1990, or complete our contact form to schedule a consultation today.
-We have offices in Huntsville and Decatur and serve clients in Madison, Athens, and throughout the Tennessee Valley.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.

 Choosing the right personal injury attorney is an important step in building a better future.
 You deserve a lawyer who works one-on-one with you, and who can develop a plan for you to move forward.
 When you choose Martin & Helms, you get Clay Martin and Tara Helms: experienced, compassionate counselors who put your best interests first.
 We invite you to read more about us.